How do reviews of TV shows with diverse casting compare to those without?

-In 2015, Viola Davis made history and became the first woman of colour to win an Emmy for Best Actress in a Drama Series.
+In 2015, Viola Davis made history and became the first woman of color to win an Emmy for Best Actress in a Drama Series.
 When accepting the award, Davis stated: “The only thing that separates women of color from anyone else is opportunity.
 You cannot win an Emmy for roles that are simply not there.”
 In this speech, she shed light on the fact that diverse casting and representation had been lacking for decades.

 Although the film and TV industry still remains disproportionately white, efforts are being made to improve diversity.
 In recent years, there’s been an influx of TV shows and movies giving voice to underrepresented groups – both on-screen and behind the scenes.
 Having a diverse cast and crew is becoming a key consideration for production companies.

 Being in the world of research, we wanted to find out how the presence of diversity influences audience perceptions and reviews of TV series.
-To do this, we used Relative Insight’s text analytics platform to compare IMDb reviews of TV shows with diversity casting (racially and ethnically diverse, LGBTQ+ characters, etc.) to those without.
+To do this, we used Relative Insight’s text analytics platform to compare IMDb reviews of TV shows with diverse casting (racially and ethnically diverse, LGBTQ+ characters, etc.) to those without.

-The TV shows which we analysed varied along the spectrum of representation.
+The TV shows which we analyzed varied along the spectrum of representation.
 Bridgerton, Euphoria, Pose, Never Have I Ever, Sex Education, Power and It’s a Sin all feature diverse casts.
 While the likes of Sex and the City, Friends, How I Met Your Mother, Succession and Arrested Development do not.
 This form of analysis reveals unique audience insights highlighting what resonates most with viewers for each show, as well as unveiling how diversity in TV can impact perceptions.

 Reviews of shows with diverse casting

-Having a variety of storylines and characters onscreen pays tribute to the diverse world in which we live.
+Having a variety of storylines and diverse casting onscreen pays tribute to the diverse world in which we live.
 It helps to broaden people’s knowledge of different narratives and personal experiences.
 In our analysis, we found viewers were 3.9x more likely to talk about the educational aspects of TV shows with a diverse cast.
 Words such as learning, educating and understanding appeared more throughout this set of reviews, highlighting the informative power of media.

 Brave and bold

-Viewers were more positive about shows with diverse casts, praising the likes of Sex Education, It’s A Sin and Bridgeton for their boldness and bravery.
+Viewers were more positive about shows with diverse casting, praising the likes of Sex Education, It’s A Sin and Bridgeton for their boldness and bravery.
 While this insight illustrates the positive reception of diverse casting, these words also carry a duality in their meaning.
 They demonstrate that there is still a long way to go before underrepresented narratives are considered the norm, rather than brave or unexpected.

 As expected, people evaluating diverse TV shows did in fact mention diversity and representation.
 This only goes to strengthen the point that audiences want to see a greater variety of backgrounds onscreen.
 And when entertainment companies get it right, viewers give them credit for it.